Jaydevjherat/JaydevPortfolio/README.md

-# JaydevPortfolio  this is

-main thing of my project
+https://github.com/lokesh?tab=repositories     this is list given to me the bootstrap projects rom scratchs